Donald Trump On Thursday Night’s Debate Candidates: ‘I Respect All Of Them’

 The president also said that he’ll unfortunately miss the live version of the debate, as he’ll be departing the White House for a planned GOP House retreat in Baltimore, Maryland.

 “It’s too bad I’m going to miss it.
 I’m going to have to have it somehow taped,” Trump explained while saying he would have to eventually watch it as a rerun.

 Trump will be in Baltimore for most of the debate to speak to the House Republican conference, but he’s expected to return to the White House later Thursday night.

 Thursday night’s debate, which for the first time features the leading 10 candidates working to beat Trump in 2020 all on the same stage, will be hosted by ABC’s George Stephanopoulos, David Muir, Linsey Davis and Univision’s Jorge Ramos, according to NPR.

-Aside from the aforementioned candidates, the debate will also feature Sen. Cory Booker, South Bend, Indiana Mayor Pete Buttigieg, Sen. Kamala Harris, Sen. Amy Klobuchar, former Housing Secretary Julián Castro, former Texas lawmaker Beto O’Rourke and tech entrepreneur Andrew Yang.
+Aside from the aforementioned candidates, the debate will also feature Sen. Cory Booker, South Bend, Indiana, Mayor Pete Buttigieg, Sen. Kamala Harris, Sen. Amy Klobuchar, former housing secretary Julián Castro, former Texas lawmaker Beto O’Rourke and tech entrepreneur Andrew Yang.

 The debate will mark the first time that Biden and Warren share the stage.
 That dynamic is interesting for many pundits as Warren has seen a steady rise in the polls since the last debate.
 As reported by The Inquisitr, Warren tied Biden at 26 percent in a Wednesday poll released by Economist/YouGov.